Matewan (film): Reception

-Critical responseVariety praised the acting in the film, writing, "Matewan is a heartfelt, straight-ahead tale of labor organizing in the coal mines of West Virginia in 1920 that runs its course like a train coming down the track.
+Variety praised the acting in the film, writing, "Matewan is a heartfelt, straight-ahead tale of labor organizing in the coal mines of West Virginia in 1920 that runs its course like a train coming down the track.
 Among the memorable characters is Joe Kenehan (Chris Cooper), a young union organizer who comes to Matewan to buck the bosses.
 With his strong face and Harrison Ford good-looks, Cooper gives the film its heartbeat...Most notable of the black workers is 'Few Clothes' Johnson (James Earl Jones), a burly good-natured man with a powerful presence and a quick smile.
 Jones' performance practically glows in the dark.
 Also a standout is Sayles veteran David Strathairn as the sheriff with quiet integrity who puts his life on the line."

 Film critic Vincent Canby lauded the acting and the cinematography in the film and wrote in his review, "There's not a weak performance in the film, but I especially admired the work of Mr. Cooper, Mr. Tighe, Miss McDonnell, Miss Mette, Mr. Gunton, Mr. Strathairn and Mr. Mostel.
 They may be playing Social-Realist icons, but each manages to make something personal and idiosyncratic out of the material, without destroying the ballad-like style.
 For the most part, Haskell Wexler's photography doesn't go overboard in finding poetry in the images."

 Critic Desson Howe liked the look of the film and wrote, "Cinematographer Haskell Wexler etches the characters in dark charcoal against a misty background.
 You get the feeling of dirt, sweat and – despite the story's mythic intentions – the grim grey struggle of it all.
 And Sayles, struggling for authority from Return of the Secaucus 7 through The Brother from Another Planet, has finally tapped the vein."

 Jonathan Rosenbaum called Matewan a "simpleminded yet stirring" film which "offers a bracing alternative to complacent right-wing as well as liberal claptrap.
 If Sayles’s bite were as lethal as his bark, he might have given this a harder edge and a stronger conclusion."

 The review aggregator Rotten Tomatoes reported that 94% of critics gave the film a positive review, based on 34 reviews.